lukud/raccoon-/README.md

 - [pysam (v.0.8.3)](https://pypi.python.org/pypi/pysam)
 - [pyvcf (v.0.6.7)](https://pypi.python.org/pypi/PyVCF)

 For the actual pipeline, there is currently no installation process.
-Just donwload the folder and export it to you `$PATH` like so:
+Just download the folder and export it to you `$PATH` like so:
 ```
 cd /path/to/raccoon
 export PATH=$PATH:$(pwd)